Colin Farrell Created A Backstory For Each Of The Penguin's Scars

 Indeed, the makeup was so heavy on Farrell that it weighed on the musculature of his face and changed the way he spoke.
 Farrell, while reading lines in the Penguin makeup, found more elements of the character emerging:

-"Marino recorded a little piece of me in the makeup.
+"[Mike] Marino recorded a little piece of me in the makeup.
 I didn't feel like I was ready, but he asked me a few questions and I answered then.
 And then when I saw it back, I thought 'That sounds good!'
 Because my voice actually sounds different.
 The timbre of it sounds different.
 It sounds like it's in a different place.
 It sounds heavier.
 It sounds like it's struggling a bit more."

-The makeup process
+The Penguin's makeup process

-According to "The Art of the Batman," the Penguin makeup took anywhere from three-and-a-half to four hours to apply, and was made of several facial prosthetics, including cheek pieces, a false nose, a brow, and even ears.
-Says Marino:
+According to "The Art of the Batman," Oz's makeup in "The Batman" took anywhere from three-and-a-half to four hours to apply.
+On "The Penguin," sometimes it was a speedy two-and-half hours or sometimes as long as five if Oz was going au naturel.
+After all, the Penguin get-up was made of several facial prosthetics, including cheek pieces, a false nose, a brow, and ears, not to mention the bodysuit.
+As Mike Marino said in "The Art of the Batman":

 "Once the pieces are glued on, then we start painting it, airbrushing different tones and colors and ambers and reds and all these things to match his skin tone as close as possible.
 Some of the things that I wanted to get rid of were some of the signature things on Colin Farrell, like his eyebrows.
 I created this shape of his eyebrow like a penguin.
 And if you look on the side of his profile, I threw in a little subliminal bird beak, the way his nose is shaped, 'cause it looks like a chipped-up scar.
 So, it looks like a penguin beak from the side."

 The makeup was so good, Farrell fooled his co-stars on set.
-Says Zoë Kravitz, who plays the catburglar Selina Kyle:
+For example, Zoë Kravitz, who played the catburglar Selina Kyle in "The Batman," said:

-"He walked right up to me, and I was looking for Colin in there and I couldn't see him.
+"He walked right up to me, and I was looking for Colin in there, and I couldn't see him.
 Still to this day, actually, 'cause l've only met Colin a few times outside of this film, I feel like I don't know Colin Farrell.
-I know The Penguin."
+I know the Penguin."